Abstract Algebra

 Finite Fields

-Finite fields form the core of coding theory, cryptography, and digital communication.
-This chapter highlights their construction and deep properties.
+Finite fields power modern cryptography, coding theory, and digital communication.
+This chapter develops their construction and essential properties.

 Galois Theory and Applications